A Banach algebraic Approach to the Borsuk-Ulam Theorem: Introduction

-where $A_{ev}$ is the space of all even functions and $A_{odd}$ is the space of all odd functions and the decomposition is the standard decomposition of functions to even and odd functions.
-Then the two dimensional Borsuk-Ulam theorem says that a homogenous element of $A$ with non zero degree, namely an odd function, is not invertible.
-In this paper we are mainly interested in invertible elements of a graded unital Banach algebra which are homogenous of nontrivial degree.
-Some natural questions about such elements are as follows: If any such element is invertible, can it be connected to the identity in the space of invertible elements?
-What can be said about the relative position of their spectrum with respect to the origin?
-As we will see in the main theorem of this paper, for a commutative Banach algebra without nontrivial idempotent, which is graded by a finite Abelian group, a nontrivial homogenous element can not be connected to the identity.
+As we will see in the main theorem of this paper, for a commutative Banach algebra without nontrivial idempotent, which is graded by a finite Abelian group, a nontrivial homogenous element cannot be connected to the identity.
 On the other hand, using an standard lifting lemma in the theory of covering spaces, we conclude that an invertible element of $C(S^{2})$ has a logarithm then it lies in the same connected component of the identity.
-This shows that an odd element of $C(S^{2})$ can not be invertible, so it would gives us a Banach algebraic proof of the Borsuk-Ulam theorem, in dimension two.
-The purpose of this paper is to translate the classical Borsuk-Ulam theorem into the language of noncommutative geometry.\\ We also give a concrete example of an $S_{3}$-graded structure for $C_{red}^{*}(F_{2})$, the reduced $C^*$ algebra of the free group on two generators, such that a nontrivial homogenous element lies in the same component of the identity.
+This shows that an odd element of $C(S^{2})$ cannot be invertible, so it would gives us a Banach algebraic proof of the Borsuk-Ulam theorem, in dimension two.
+The purpose of this paper is to translate the classical Borsuk-Ulam theorem into the language of noncommutative geometry.\\

+We also give a concrete example of an $S_{3}$-graded structure for $C_{red}^{*}(F_{2})$, the reduced $C^*$ algebra of the free group on two generators, such that a nontrivial homogenous element lies in the same component of the identity.
 This would shows that the commutativity of grading group and graded algebra are necessary conditions in our main theorem.
 Finally we give a question as a weak version of the Kaplansky-Kadison conjecture.
-This question naturally arise from our main result, see question 5 at the end of the paper.
+This question naturally arise from our main result, see question 5 at the end of the paper.\\